Particular/docs.particular.net/servicecontrol/configure-non-privileged-service-account.md

  * `error.log`
  * `audit.log`

-If the service account user does not have appropriate rights the service will fail.
+If the service account user does not have appropriate rights the service will fail to start.

 ### Configuration Changes